 A small handheld spray bottle can be used for small jobs or small areas.
-Various sizes of brushes, sponges, and rags work well for smaller jobs also.
+Various sizes of brushes, sponges, and rags also work well for smaller jobs.
 Some contractors like to apply the stain with a brush directly out of the stain bucket.
 Something to keep in mind if you are considering using this method is to be sure that the stain does not run down the sides of the bucket or it will leave an unsightly permanent ring on the surface.
 You can place the bucket inside of a larger plastic container to prevent any excess stain from running onto the concrete.
-(Click here to learn how to pick out a sprayer.)
+When painting on a concrete stain, be sure to use a figure 8 shape.

-Here is a list of basic tools that are needed to apply stains:
+Basic tools needed to apply stains:

-Various sizes of sponges.
+- Various sizes of sponges.

-Brushes specifically for scrubbing the stain into the concrete surface.
+- Brushes specifically for scrubbing the stain into the concrete surface.

-Plastic containers or buckets to hold the stain.
+- Plastic containers or buckets to hold the stain.

-Sprayers of various sizes (anywhere from a hand spray bottle to a 1 to 2 gallon pump sprayer).
+- A concrete stain sprayer of various sizes (anywhere from a hand spray bottle to a 1 to 2 gallon pump sprayer).

-For the brushes, make sure to use uncolored and acid resistant nylon bristles, having any color in the bristles can cause discoloration on the surface.
+For the brushes, make sure to use uncolored and acid-resistant nylon bristles, having any color in the bristles can cause discoloration on the surface.
 If you are using water-based stain then you don’t have to worry about avoiding metal components.
-Water based stains don’t require neutralization and the tools used for application can be cleaned with mild soap and water and be just fine.
+Water-based stains don’t require neutralization and the tools used for the application can be cleaned with mild soap and water and be just fine.
 When using an acid-based stain, be sure to neutralize the surface after application.